How to get QA buy-in to clean room turn down

-However, why would your Quality Assurance (QA) department buy-in to changing validated states and potentially increasing the risk of higher contamination in critical GMP areas based on cost saving and environmental considerations as justification for change?
+However, why would your Quality Assurance (QA) department buy in to changing validated states, potentially increasing the risk of higher contamination in critical GMP areas, based on cost-saving and environmental considerations as justification for change?

-Trialing the above scenarios will require cleaning assessment prior to resuming current manufacturing operations.
+- Trialing the above scenarios will require a cleaning assessment prior to resuming current manufacturing operations.

 The ‘devil is in the detail’ and the detail is good science.

 In support of cleanroom turn down as a viable energy-saving strategy, with minimal impact on the recovery to the qualified state, are:

 - a recent study performed by PharmOut, “What’s your cleanroom really costing you?” (read more here), and

 - an article published by the ISPE (January/February 2014, Vol. 34, No.1) ‘Evaluation of Controlled Manufacturing Environments following an Air Handling Unit Shutdown’.

 What do the standards say about cleanroom maintenance?